dyerjesse/ginkgolab/README.md

 # ginkgolab
 ginkgo fitness app for data and fitness nuts a like.

+If you don't already have python2 installed go to https://www.python.org/downloads/release/python-272/ and download the version best suited for your OS.

 If you don't already have pip installed:
 $ curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py

-If you don't already have python2 installed:

 next install pandas
 $ pip install pandas